Advancement and Alumni FAQs

 How do I become a member of the President's Circle?

 Supporters who commit to a $1,000 annual gift to Eastern University for a minimum of three years become members of the President's Circle.
-Membership includes attendance at the annual Circle Dinner and a visit by the University President at a gathering produced by any member with 20 or more attendees.
+Membership includes attendance at the annual Circle Dinner.

 How do I become a member of the Claghorn Heritage Society?